 However, urine is the ONLY bodily fluid whose pH you can control.
 The "acidic environment" you discussed earlier in the article is flat-out factually wrong.
 You cannot influence the pH of your blood or other fluids, organs or tissues via diet.

 If you want to know what acidifying your blood is really like, hold your breath for one minute.
-When your nervous system finally overrides you and forces you to take a breath, you're seeing the systems that your body already has in place to tightly regulate its pH.
+When your nervous system finally overrides you and forces you to take a breath, you’re seeing the systems that your body already has in place to tightly regulate its pH.-

 Thank you, Alexa.
 As a 3rd year medical student, you addressed my primary complaint of the article.
 The body has many systems for regulating pH, your breathing can increase (respiratory alkalosis – blow off more CO2, decreases acid, raises pH) or decrease breathing (respiratory acidosis – retain CO2, more acidic, lowers pH).
 The kidneys also have a few mechanisms to regulate pH just in case the lungs don't make the appropriate change to keep the body's pH in good harmony (7.35-7.45).
 You can read this in any physiology book about Acid-Base physiology.

-I'm training for a half marathon and usually run 2-4 miles a few times a week and then my long run.
+Love the post, super helpful.
+But define “intense workout” for me. 🙂 I’m training for a half marathon and usually run 2-4 miles a few times a week and then my long run.
 Last time I was religious about refueling after long runs but totally ignored the shorter ones.
 Should I be trying to do this after shorter runs too?

 DeAnna, I consider my track workouts intense, and they're only about 5-6 miles.
 2-4 could be intense if you ran hard enough.
 I'd say anything where your heart rate is past the lactic acid threshold rate (or, where having a conversation while you run becomes difficult) is moderately intense.
 Obviously, if it's only for a short duration though, decrease the amounts of everything.